Quansight-Labs/quansight-labs-site/posts/2022/02/what-do-we-need-to-write.md

 - Knowing who you are writing for is important.
 For practice, folks suggested writing for yourself or close allies.
 - Writing about topics you like (or at least tying another topic into that).
-- I like to write as part of a organized meet up where you critique and share each other's work with the intent of publishing at the end. ([Writer's workshop style](https://github.com/Quansight/writers-workshop))
+- Writing as part of a organized meet up where you critique and share each other's work with the intent of publishing at the end. ([Writer's workshop style](https://github.com/Quansight/writers-workshop))
 - Having a good editor / someone to provide constructive critiques is so helpful.
 - Co-authoring is the best!
 - As a way to bring people into new projects.
 - It's so helpful to be hyped and have that support system.
-- To by hyped by others in the form of "I double-doggy-dare you" or "I bet a dollar you can."
+- To by hyped by others in the form of "I double-dog-dare you" or "I bet a dollar you can."

 The "I published a blog post in the last few months" team also provided some